 Vision Insurance Is Confusing

 First, please understand vision insurance can get very complicated.
-Several companies give their employees health insurance plans, but then either offer no vision insurance, or subcontract the vision insurance with a separate provider.
+Several companies give their employees health insurance plans, but then either offer no vision insurance, or carve-out the vision insurance, subcontracting with a separate provider like VSP or EyeMed (learn how EyeMed is part of Luxottica, the vision monopoly, by watching this 13 minute clip for 60 Minutes).
+Many times we hear prospective patients say, “I Have Great Insurance!” when they really mean their insurance companies have great marketing campaigns.
+Great benefits pay providers - these other companies pay below Medicaid and Medicare rates.
 We suggest you read your insurance card carefully, speak to the benefits coordinator at your company, and call your insurance provider to verify your benefits prior to your appointment.

 Second, even if you do all of the above, you still may need to pay money out of pocket.
 Some insurance contracts state that certain services, such as contact lens fittings, are not covered services.
-We do our best at C Fast Optometry to bill you in a timely manner, but please understand there can be several hiccups in the billing process that may result in significant delays.
+This is often why patients receive a balance due bill a month or two after an appointment.
+We are always here to help explain the bill so please ask when you have questions.